henkla/trackup/README.md

   $ ls /tmp/test
   file    someotherfile
 ````
+*For the sake of the example, a temp directory is created, in which all tracked files are copied to, combining the `cp` command and `--list` option.*

 ## Options

   The script takes a number of different options.
 In compliance with [POSIX standards](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap12.html), combined short options are allowed.
 For instance, `-cl` will be interpreted the same way as `--clean --list`.
 Furthermore, the commands will be performed in a fixed order, no matter which order you enter them: